ssbc/ssb-index-feeds-spec/README.md

 { type: 'linked/name', identity: '@id', name: 'arj' }
 ```

+A new feed added to the group can merge these messages by including
+the name in the link message.

 These linked identities thus act as public groups that can also be
 used for same-as between multiple physical devices belonging to the
 same person.